pritomrajkhowa/Loop_Bound_Tool/README.md

 # LoopBoundTool

 We present a new algorithm for computing upper bounds on the number of executions of each program instruction during any single program run.
 The upper bounds are expressed as functions of program input values.
-Experimental results show that the algorithm implemented in a prototype tool LoopBoundTool often produces tighter bounds than current tools like Looperman, Loopus, KoAT, PUBS and Rank for loop bound analysis.
+Experimental results show that the algorithm implemented in a prototype tool LoopBoundTool often produces tighter bounds than current tools like Looperman, Loopus, KoAT, PUBS, Rank and C4B for loop bound analysis.

 The goal of loop bound analysis is to derive for each loop in a given program an upper bound on the number of its iterations during any execution of the